WOXY: Talk (2021–2025)

 On May 17, 2021, iHeartMedia announced that WYDB and sister station WRZX would be donated to Delmarva Educational Association from the Aloha Station Trust.
 Due to acquisitions, iHeart had more radio stations in the Dayton radio market than the FCC would allow, requiring two to be placed in the trust.
 The deal closed on August 2, 2021.

-At midnight that day, the station flipped to "94.5 Conservative Talk."
-The station began airing talk shows from the Salem Radio Network.
+At midnight that day, the station flipped to "94.5 Conservative Talk".
+The station began airing talk shows from the Salem Radio Network, including Hugh Hewitt, Dennis Prager, Sebastian Gorka, Mike Gallagher, Charlie Kirk, Eric Metaxas, Brandon Tatum and Bruce Hooley.
+It also carried Mark Levin, Lars Larson and This Morning, America's First News with Gordon Deal.